-While New Mexico has yet to legalize recreational cannabis, it has decriminalized simple possession and passed a comprehensive medical cannabis program.
+While New Mexico has yet to legalize adult use cannabis, it’s largest city has recently decriminalized simple possession.
+The state has also passed a comprehensive medical cannabis program.

 CBD from Hemp Oil in New Mexico

 Hemp CBD oil is federally legal in the U.S. Individual state laws, however, are dynamic and some states have and will enact their own laws regulating hemp-derived CBD.

 Voters of New Mexico approved the Lynn and Erin Compassionate Use Act in 2007 to legalize medical cannabis.
 The Medical Marijuana Program allows qualified to possess up to 8 ounces of cannabis over a 90-day period, although more if authorized by the physician.

 The law also allows patients to apply for a Personal Production License, which would allow them to home cultivate a total of 16 plants, including four mature and 12 immature.

 Medical cannabis is approved for the following conditions in New Mexico: